Table of Contents

 The fact that many of the materials used to make textile and garment goods are hazardous to the environment is one of the industry’s main problems.
 For instance, cotton is a fairly eco-friendly material, but it is frequently utilized in apparel production due to its affordability.
 However, from cotton agriculture to clothing manufacturing, various kinds of chemicals are used.
 Chemical processing and various dyes are used to create the finished items.

 Now I would like to present the various types of textile and clothing manufacturing and their environmental impacts.
 The production of textiles has a big effect on the environment.
 A significant amount of water, energy, and chemicals are used in the manufacture of textiles and garments.
 Additionally, a lot of greenhouse gases are released.
 The manufacture of textiles is one of the main causes of global warming.
-The garment manufacturer must have knowledge about textile manufacturing and its impact on the environment.
+The garment manufacturer must know about textile manufacturing and its impact on the environment.

 Ways to Reduce Environmental Impact